 KEVIN WILSON

-Kevin travels the world as a clinician, adjudicator, and lecturer and gives masterclasses on vocal health, and musical theater and classical pedagogies.
-He often presents on Securing Belt, Mix, and Legit for Musical Theatre, Foundations of Voice Teaching, and Navigating the Filter teaching how to prepare students to make vocal adjustments for a variety of singing opportunities from Classical to Contemporary Musical Theater.
-Kevin serves as a peer editor for various professional journals and publishers.
-In 2019 he received the honor of Master Teacher for the prestigious National Association for Teachers of Singing Intern Program.
+Kevin travels the world as a clinician, adjudicator, and lecturer, giving masterclasses on vocal health, musical theater, and classical pedagogies.
+He often presents Securing Belt, Mix, and Legit for Musical Theatre, Foundations of Voice Teaching, and Navigating the Filter, teaching how to prepare students to make vocal adjustments for a variety of singing opportunities from Classical to Contemporary Musical Theater.
+Kevin serves as a peer editor for various trade journals in voice and pedagogy and has been published in the Journal of Singing, Oxford Dictionary of Vocal Pedagogy (2026 Chapter 17: Curricula for Singing Teachers), Performing in Contemporary Musicals (2022), Training Commercial Contemporary Singers (2019), and Billboard magazine (2013).
+In 2019, the National Association for Teachers of Singing named him a master teacher for the prestigious voice intern program.

-Kevin joined the Boston Conservatory’s voice faculty in 2008 where he created the Masters of Music in Vocal Pedagogy and the Masters of Fine Arts in Musical Theatre Vocal Pedagogy programs.
-He is currently the director of Vocal Pedagogy and an Associate Professor of Voice.
+Kevin joined Oklahoma City University as an Associate Professor of Voice and the Director of Vocal Pedagogy in 2024.
+He was previously on faculty for over 16 years at the Boston Conservatory where he created the Masters of Music in Vocal Pedagogy and the Masters of Fine Arts in Musical Theatre Vocal Pedagogy programs.
 In addition to teaching voice for musical theater and vocal performance students, he teaches Structure and Function of the Singing Mechanism, Vocal Pedagogy, Applied Teaching Practicum, Foundations of Voice Technique, and Cross-Training in the Voice Studio.
-He is the creative director of the conservatory’s annual Vocal Pedagogy Professional Workshop, now in its 10th year.
+He was the creative director of the Boston Conservatory’s annual Vocal Pedagogy Professional Workshop, which ran for 13 years.

 Kevin holds a Master of Music in Vocal Pedagogy from the New England Conservatory and a Bachelor of Music in Voice from the University of Central Oklahoma.
 He has additional studies in voice at the University of Missouri- Kansas City Conservatory, vocal anatomy and physiology at Boston University Sargent School of Health, and studies in voice and speech with Kristin Linklater and Catherine Fitzmaurice.
 His teaching has been inspired by a long history of voice teachers, including his first voice teacher Tony Gonzalez, whom he thanks for his foundation and passion for teaching.